-Students in the life science field tend to stay in their labs because they are busy working at the bench.
+Students in life science fields tend to stay in their labs because they are busy working at the bench.
 However, it is highly important to communicate with other students studying life science inside and outside of our school during the course of education.
 We encourage and financially support the students to organize and conduct workshops by themselves.